-Theory modules are conducted by specialists from the profession, academe and the construction industry.
+Theory modules are conducted mostly by the in-house faculty and in addition, by Specialists from the profession, academe, and the construction industry.
 Subjects are delivered under the streams of History/Theory/Society/Culture; Technology; Environment; and Professional Practice and are taught as Core subjects and Ancillary subjects.
-Core subjects are taught in the Part I Course during the 3 terms as 2-hour lectures per week per subject, totaling to a maximum of 30 lectures per subject for the academic year.
+Core subjects are taught in the Part I Course during the 3 terms as 2-hour lectures per week per subject, totaling a maximum of 30 lectures per subject for the academic year.